-As our guest, we only ask that you take a few moments to complete our Connection Folder which is found at the end of each row.
-The Connection Folder is used to help us get to know you a bit.
+As our guest, we only ask that you take a few moments to complete our Connection Card at the beginning or after our service which is found on your chair.
+The Connection Card is used to help us get to know you a bit.
 It is a place where you can request information, ask for prayer, let us know your thoughts, or just indicate your presence with us.
 In any case, we use it to pray for you during the week.

-At Harvest Bible Chapel, we focus on the heart more than the outward appearance.
+At Redemption Church, we focus on the heart more than the outward appearance.
 When you come to one of our weekend services, you will find people dressed in a wide variety of styles from as casual as jeans or shorts, to as formal as suits and dresses.
 However, most people find themselves somewhere in the middle–most often wearing business casual.

 We do ask that people wear clothing that does not draw attention to themselves.
 We think that what you wear to church should not detract from the worship experience of others around you.
 We want all of the attention to go to Jesus Christ.

 How can we serve you?